WIMM-IT/ceph-reweight-by-util/README.md

 ## Advanced

-#### Virtual max
+#### Downscale

-It is not impossible for an OSD to have maximum reweight 1.0 but have utilisation well below the mean.
+It is not impossible for an OSD to have maximum reweight 1.0 but have low utilisation well below the mean.
-Argument `--virtual-max` handles this situation.
+Argument `--downscale` helps handle this situation.
-Set it to 1.1 to allow script to calculate reweights in range [0, 1.1], then when generating the Ceph reweight commands all reweights are downscaled to range [0, 1].
+Set it to 0.9 to shift all reweights down by 10%.
+This creates headroom for increasing reweight on those low utilisation OSDs.

-The first time you apply a plan made with `VIRTUAL_MAX`, expect significant remapping even if relatively the reweights have not changed.
+Expect significant remapping even though relatively the reweights have not changed.
 This is a consequence of Ceph deriving CRUSH map with hashing.
-So for the first use of `VIRTUAL_MAX`, ensure you reweight all OSDs i.e. set `--min` to 0.
-And for subsequent reweights, you should maintain the same `VIRTUAL_MAX` value.